Engee documentation

 Introduction

-Technical capabilities of RITM.Real-time OSDS
+Technical capabilities of RTOS RHYTHM.Real time

-• Toolkit for building custom real-time applications.
+• A toolkit for building real-time custom applications.

 • Support for common I/O interfaces and protocols:

-• Analogue-to-digital converters.
+• Analog-to-digital converters.

-• Digital-to-analogue converters.
+• Digital-to-analog converters.

 • Digital inputs and outputs.